GRAINS-U.S. wheat hits 14-year peak on Black Sea supply concerns

 By Nigel Hunt

-LONDON, March 2 (Reuters) - Wheat prices rose their daily trading limit of 75 cents per lb to a 14-year high on the Chicago Board of Trade as the conflict in Ukraine raised major concerns about the availability of supplies from the Black Sea region.
+LONDON, March 2 (Reuters) - Wheat prices rose to a 14-year high on Wednesday as the conflict in Ukraine raised major concerns about the availability of supplies from the Black Sea region.

 Russia and Ukraine account for about 29% of global exports.